Other Tests

 DBInterface.close!(conn)

 In FunSQL, tables and table-like entities are represented using SQLTable objects.
+Their columns are represented using SQLColumn objects.
 A collection of SQLTable objects is represented as a SQLCatalog object.

-A SQLTable constructor takes the table name, a vector of column names, and, optionally, the name of the table schema and other qualifiers.
+A SQLTable constructor takes the table name, a vector of columns, and, optionally, the name of the table schema and other qualifiers.
 A name could be provided either as a Symbol or as a String value.
+A column can be specified just by its name.

 location = SQLTable(qualifiers = [:public],